JeffreybVilla/ComputerScienceBSPATH/CISP 440 Discrete Structures/Quizzes/Quiz2.md

     b.
 Neither was the bus late nor was Tom's watch slow.

 Write each of the two statements in symbolic form and determine whether they are logically equivalent.
 Include a truth table and a few words of explanation.
-1. If you paid full price, you didn't buy it at Crown Books.
+a.
+If you paid full price, you didn't buy it at Crown Books.
-2. You didn't buy it at Crown Books or you paid full price.
+b.
+You didn't buy it at Crown Books or you paid full price.

         Let p represent “You paid full price” and q represent “You didn’t buy it at Crown Books.”
 Thus, “If you paid full price, you didn’t buy